 Regardless who provides it, pressure treated is something called S.P.F.
 This stands for spruce-pine-fir and therefore can be any of these wood species.

 What is the difference between green and brown?

-When it comes to green and brown they are in fact the same wood.
-They have both undergone the same pressure treating process, the only difference is, and in my opinion, advantage, is that the brown has already been stained for you.
+When it comes to green and brown they are in fact the same types of wood (spf) that have undergone the same pressure treating process.
+The primary difference is, and in my opinion – advantage, is that the brown has already been stained for you.
 If you cut both boards in half you will easily see that they are both green on the inside.
-The brown is moderately more expensive but for the time saved staining the green it is well worth it.
+The brown is moderately more expensive but for the time and product required to stain the green it is well worth it.
 Manufacturers recommend you let the green dry for one season and apply a clear coat or stain yourself after that.
 If you apply this too soon it will trap the natural moisture of the wood inside and not allow it to escape.
-In contrast the brown does not require any maintenance for at least a few years.
+In contrast the brown should not require any maintenance for at least a few years.

 Why do you use screws instead of nails?

 By using screws, and not just any screws, but ceramic coated screws we have better control/accuracy during installation.
 The ceramic coating protects the screw from the chemicals in the pressure treated wood that will actually dissolve inferior fasteners over time causing the to rust and bleed out creating something that looks like black tear drops coming out of where the screws are.
-Using screws will take a little more time than a nailer, but will produce a superior product that will covered under our warranty.
+Using screws will take a little more time than a nailer, but will produce a superior product.

 What forms of payment do you accept?